Part II: Identity Thesis

 Summary of Part II

-- Hard problem dissolved: Rejecting the privileged base layer removes the demand for reduction.
-Experience is real at the experiential scale, just as chemistry is real at the chemical scale.
+- Hard problem factored, not dissolved: Rejecting the privileged base layer removes the demand for reduction — experience is real at the experiential scale, as chemistry is at the chemical scale.
+But the existence residue (why there is anything it is like at all) remains, posited across via the identity thesis as a flagged working axiom.
+The soft shell (why this character and not that) is tractable; the hard core is not.

 - Identity thesis: Experience is intrinsic cause-effect structure.
 An identity claim, not a correlation.